apache/trafficcontrol/docs/source/admin/traffic_ops_install.rst

       Hit ENTER to continue:

-  The first thing the post install will do is install additional packages needed from the yum repo.
+  The first thing postinstall will do is install additional packages needed from the yum repo.

   Ater that, it will automatically proceed to installing the required Perl packages from CPAN.